slitvinov/gitlog/attention/README.md

 ![Attention as a likelihood](attention.png)

 Each key is a Gaussian on its site; the vertical line is the sample.
-A site's weight is its Gaussian's height there — near keys win, far keys decay.

-The width is set by `|q|`.
-Long query, narrow Gaussians, attention snaps to the best key.
-Short query, wide Gaussians, attention spreads to a uniform average.

 Here is an ilustration